UtterDonkey/scratch2js/README.md

 ```

-#### Forcing Sprite Updates
+### Forcing Sprite Updates

 `forceSpriteUpdate()` requires 1 parameter - the id of the sprite to update.
 It is the same id that is used in `getSprite()`.
-This script will immediately update the sprite without waiting until the next frame;
+This script will immediately update the sprite without waiting until the next frame.